michael-read/akka-typed-distributed-state-blog-java/README.md

 - [Part 4](https://www.lightbend.com/blog/how-to-distribute-application-state-with-akka-cluster-part-4-the-source-code) - Source Code: In our final installment, we do a deep dive into our Scala source code.

 ----------------
+## Update(s) September, 2024
+- Move to Java 21
+- upgrade all Akka Dependencies to release v24.05.3
+- upgrade Gatling to v3.12.0, and rewrite as Java from Scala
+- fixed bug in Gatling scenario
+- migrate docker-compose & nonsup-docker-compose to use Akka Cluster Bootstrap w/ DNS instead of using Seed nodes for Akka Cluster formation.
+- fixed NPE bug in client/ArtifactStateForEach example.
+- made sure that Maven can properly create docker images with "mvn clean compile package docker:build"
+- created a nonsup.pom.xml for those that don't have a Lightbend Subscription and thus access to commercial options such as Lightbend Telemetry.

 ## Update December 6, 2022
 - added missing POM dependency for cluster bootstrap on K8s
 - added JAVA_TOOL_OPTIONS to Microk8s deployments to accommodate difference when passing environment variables with Maven / Fabric8 to the container.